-Tip: Be sure to stop in at the traditional house located near the end of the pathway, to get a glimpse of what life in Saint Lucia was like in centuries past.
+Globe Guide tip: Be sure to stop in at the traditional house located near the end of the pathway, to get a glimpse of what life in Saint Lucia was like in centuries past.

-Diamond Falls Botanical Gardens
+Visit the Diamond Falls Botanical Gardens

 Wandering through the St Lucia Botanical Gardens feels like you’ve stumbled into a secret garden—especially if you beat the tour groups by arriving before 11 AM and get the whole place to yourself.